AnneKammenhed/togetherinlund/README.md

 <h2>Credits</h2>
 The site is built with the Code Institute student template for Gitpod.

-I have have taken inspiration from the Love running project and reused the code that I wrote for the forms section.
+I have gone through the different steps of the Love running project during this project and the step-by-step video instructions have really been helpful in solving some of the functions on this site.

 <ul>
 <li>Fonts from https://fonts.google.com/</li>